jasonravagli/game-of-life/README.md

 - Start/Pause the grid evolution
 - Control the simulation speed through a slider (from 1 to 60 update per second)
 - Perform a single step of the simulation
+- Fixed size grid
+  The grid is not resizable, with a default dimension of 150 rows x 250 columns.
+However it is possible to change its size from the [config.py](config.py) file before running the application.
-- Edit the grid state when the simulation is paused.
+- Edit the grid state when the simulation is paused
-  Clicking and dragging the mouse through the grid allow the user to edit multiple cells smoothly
+  Clicking and dragging the mouse through the grid allow the user to edit multiple cells smoothly.
-- Choose from a list of known Game of Life patterns.
+- Choose from a list of known Game of Life patterns
   More file patterns can be added to the _patterns_ folder to make them available inside the application.
 Currently only the [plaintext format](https://www.conwaylife.com/wiki/Plaintext) is supported.
 - Clear the grid to bring it back to the original state (blank if no pattern is selected)
 - Save/Load a custom grid state into/from a plaintext file (.cells)
-- Show the cells age.
+- Show the cells age
-  Beside the classical binary visualization of the grid state, the application can provide a colored representation for the cells based on their age (the time steps that they are alive) and using a color gradient ranging from light blue (newborn cell) to red (ancient cell)
+  Besides the classical binary visualization of the grid state, the application can provide a colored representation for the cells based on their age (the time steps that they are alive) and using a color gradient ranging from light blue (newborn cell) to red (ancient cell).

 ## How to run it
 Simply run the [main.py](main.py) script: `python main.py`